jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 responsible to no one except themselves (and each other, to some extent), all representatives must be of ideal moral calibre.

-This is described at length in 'Abdu'l-Baha's political work _The Secret of Divine Civilization_, which is perhaps the only book-length work in the Baha'i Faith dedicated to political manners.
-In it, very little time is spent on recommending concrete aspects of governance;
-in fact, very few of the the specific recommendations in this paper are mentione!
-Rather, much is written about the moral qualifications necessary of all those who serve, legislate and work for and on behalf of the civic government.
-Passages like this are typical to the tenor of the writing:
+This facet of government is described at length in 'Abdu'l-Baha's political work _The Secret of Divine Civilization_, the only book-length work in the Baha'i Faith dedicated to political manners.
+In it, very little time is spent on recommending concrete aspects of governance; in fact, very few of the the specific recommendations in this paper are mentioned!
+However, much is written about the moral qualifications necessary of all those who serve, legislate and work for and on behalf of the civic government.
+Passages like this are typical:

     While the setting up of parliaments, the organizing of assemblies of consultation, constitutes the very foundation and bedrock of